superMDguy/steps/README.md

 * `steps diff <step_name>` view a diff between the current head and the given step
 * `steps list`
 * `steps cleanup` delete old branches created by `steps workon`

+## Contributing
+I'm currently both actively using and actively developing `steps`, since I'm using it to create a video course on Vuex.
+So, if you find any issues, or if you just have a question, feel free to [create an issue](https://github.com/superMDguy/steps/issues/new), and I'll get back to you as soon as I can.